codingMustache/codingMustache/README.md

 ## Daily Trivia

-.rs is the top-level domain for what country?
+What is the domain name for the country Tuvalu?
- 1. Serbia
+ 1. .tl
- 2. Rwanda
+ 2. .tv
- 3. Russia
+ 3. .tt
- 4. Romania
+ 4. .tu

 <details>
   <summary>Answer</summary>
-  Serbia
+  .tv
 </details>